-- This is a specific accounting term which need not necessarily start on January 1st of the year and fiscal year end on December 31st.
+- This is a specific accounting term which need not necessarily start on January 1st of the year and fiscal year-end on December 31st.
 This can start at any point, just that it needs to have a continuous period of twelve months to finish one accounting period.
 Across different countries, the FY may not necessarily mean the same period.

-- The calendar year, however, always fiscal fear start on the first day of a new year, i.e. January 1st.
+- The calendar year, however, always fiscal fear starts on the first day of a new year, i.e. January 1st.
 Across countries, calendar year refers to the same period of consecutive twelve months starting on January 1st and ending on December 31st.

 Advantages of Operating on Fiscal Year FY

 - One of the main deciding factors for companies while making the choice of their FY is their business cycle.
 Some industries see a parallel in their business cycle with the calendar year as it fits them better.
 In such a case, they opt to choose the calendar year as their reporting period instead of FY

 - For other industries, a better choice could be to follow FY as their accounting period as the companies find it counterproductive to follow calendar year for reporting that comes with adjustments for the mismatch in the accounting period and their business cycles.

 - Schools and colleges, for instance, prefer to choose FY (starting around June) as their accounting period.
 The reason for this is that the time period coincides with the intake of new batches of students.